aplteam/Cider/docs/Cider-User-Guide.md

 ##### LINK

-These are LINK parameters which are passed on to LINK when Cider brings the APL code into the WS with LINK.
+These are Link parameters which are passed on to Link when Cider brings the APL code into the WS with Link.

-Note that this is a temporary solution: LINK should have its own config files for this, and will get them with Link 4.0.
+Note that this is a temporary solution: Link should have its own config files for this, and will get them with Link 4.0.

 However, until all supported versions of Link can deal with Link's own configuration file, Cider will save non-default values in a Cider project config file.

-If there is a Link config file by the name `.linkconfig`, then any definition in the "Link" section of the Cider config file is ignored.
-A message will remind the user of deleting the "Link" section from the Cider config file.
+If there is a Link config file by the name `.linkconfig`, then any definition in the `LINK` section of the Cider config file is ignored.
+A message will remind the user of deleting the `LINK` section from the Cider config file.

+However, with version 0.46.0 this changed slightly: because Link 4.0 saves stop vectors as well as trace vectors in a file `.linkconfig`, Cider checks the contents of `.linkconfig`.
+If the file contains nothing but stop vectors and trace vectors and the Link version number the file was saved by, then Cider will evaluate any possible settings in the `LINK` section of the Cider config file, and it will advise the user to reconcile the two sources of Link options, and eventually delete the `LINK` section from the Cider config file.

 Cider will look for the file in what [`source`](#) defines.
-If `source` is empty then it is the root of the project.
+If `source` is empty then it defaults of the root of the project.

 ###### watch